gkorpal/gkorpal.github.io/_pages/about.md

 Hi!
 I am a second year mathematics Ph.D. student at the University of Arizona.

-My interests lie in arithmetic geometry, especially the relationship between "algebraic varieties over $\mathbb{Q}$" and "geometric representations of $G_{\mathbb{Q}}$" as shown in this diagram from Mark Kisin's article ["What is a Galois Representation?"](https://www.ams.org/notices/200706/tx070600718p.pdf):
+My interests lie in arithmetic geometry, especially in the relationship between "algebraic varieties over $\mathbb{Q}$" and "geometric representations of $G_{\mathbb{Q}}$," as shown in this diagram from Mark Kisin's article ["What is a Galois Representation?"](https://www.ams.org/notices/200706/tx070600718p.pdf):

 | ![kisin.png](https://gkorpal.github.io/images/kisin.png) |
 |:--:|